ihartred-cpu/Cabinet-Vision-to-Blender/README.md

 CV .dae export needs to be in UTF-8 output and not ANSI or unicode

-I've only tested in Blender 5.1+ but it should work fine back to 4.0
+I've only tested in Blender 4.5.7 & 5.1+ but it should work fine back to 4.0

+Supports all materials, as well a lighting.